SAYAK-KARMAKAR/GITHUB_TUTORIAL/README.md

 #Handwritten notes by me
-It contains all tutorials related notes
+It contains all tutorials related notes!